-- 1. School property includes, but is not limited to: - a.
-The land and improvements which constitute the school; - b.
-Any other property or building, including school bus stops, wherever located, where any school function or activity is conducted; - c.
-Any bus or other vehicle used in connection with school functions and activities, including but not limited to, school buses, buses leased by the District and privately- owned vehicles used for transportation to and from school activities; and - d.
-Personal belongings, automobiles or other vehicles which are located on school property. - 2.
-School technology resources includes, but is not limited to: - a.
-Electronic media systems such as computers, electronic networks, messaging, and Web site publishing, and b.
-The associated hardware and software programs used for purposes such as, but not limited to, developing, retrieving, storing, disseminating, and accessing instructional, educational, and administrative information.
+A. School property includes, but is not limited to:

+1. The land and improvements which constitute the school;

+2. Any other property or building, including school bus stops, wherever located, where any school function or activity is conducted;

+3. Any bus or other vehicle used in connection with school functions and activities, including but not limited to, school buses, buses leased by the District and privately- owned vehicles used for transportation to and from school activities; and disseminating, and accessing instructional, educational, and administrative information.

+4. Personal belongings, automobiles or other vehicles which are located on school property.

+- B. School technology resources includes, but is not limited to: - 1.
+Electronic media systems such as computers, electronic networks, messaging, and Web site publishing, and - 2.
+The associated hardware and software programs used for purposes such as, but not limited to, developing, retrieving, storing,